XY-boy/MSTT-STVSR/README.md

 # MSTT-STVSR
 # Space-time Super-resolution for Satellite Video: A Joint Framework Based on Multi-Scale Spatial-Temporal Transformer (JAG)
 ## Introuction
 This is the official implementation of our paper [Space-time Super-resolution for Satellite Video: A Joint Framework Based on Multi-Scale Spatial-Temporal Transformer](https://www.journals.elsevier.com/international-journal-of-applied-earth-observation-and-geoinformation) (MSTT_STVSR) published on ***International Journal of Applied Earth Observation and Geoinformation*** (**JAG**).
+[Journal link](https://www.journals.elsevier.com/international-journal-of-applied-earth-observation-and-geoinformation)

 ### The network structure
  ![image](/figures/network.png)